Austin-ADev/Spotlight/README.md

   * Smoothly expands when search results appear and automatically shrinks back down to a compact capsule pill when cleared.
 * **Single-Instance IPC Architecture**
   * Utilizes `QLocalServer` and `QLocalSocket` to ensure only one instance runs in the background.
-  * Launching the executable again via hotkeys toggles the existing window instantly without stacking orphan background processes.
+  * Triggering your global hotkey executes the binary, which sends a toggle message to the existing background process without spawning duplicate processes.
 * **ExprTk High-Performance Math Engine**
   * Evaluates mathematical expressions in real time using the header-only **ExprTk** library.
   * Pre-configured with build optimization flags to keep binary bloat minimal without sacrificing execution speed.